BenTostevin/BJSS-Test/README.md

 ### Test 2 - Dynamic Loading
 For the second test, once the 'Dynamic Loading' page has been reached, the start button is clicked.
 Then the presence of the loading bar is tested.

 The loading bar should only appear temporarily, so 'sleep' is used to wait a short while.
-After the wait, the presense of the loading bar is checked again.
+After the wait, the presence of the loading bar is checked again.

 I manually evaluated how long the loading bar is present for and added a sleep length correspondingly.
-If there were a similar situation where 'sleep' should not be used, a function containing a while loop which cycles for an amount of time until either the loading bar disappears or too much time has passed could be used, such as the following written in psuedo-code:
+If there were a similar situation where 'sleep' should not be used, a function containing a while loop which cycles for an amount of time until either the loading bar disappears or too much time has passed could be used, such as the following written in pseudo-code:

 ```
 timer = 0
 while (loading bar is present) or (timer < 30)
-	if (loading bar is prenent)
+	if (loading bar is present)
 		timer ++
 	end
 	else if (loading bar is not present)